AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 gravity (due to the quadratic nonlinearity

-), the gravitational force acting on the test particle mgiven
+the gravitational force acting on the test particle m

 Deviations from homogeneity and spherical symmetry

-For large material bodies in space (with a diameter greater than
+For large material bodies in universe (with a diameter greater

 approximately spherical shape with an almost spherically

-mass density distribution that cause minor anomalies and
+density distribution that cause minor anomalies and fluctuations

-fluctuations in the surrounding gravitational field.
-This is
+in the surrounding gravitational field.
+This is manifested by

-manifested by minor irregularities and deviations from the Kepler
+minor irregularities and deviations from the Kepler orbits (see below "Motion in Newton's

-measurements on the Earth's surface and analysis of deviations in
+Earth's surface and analysis of deviations in the orbits of

 inhomogeneities of the structure of our planet - and